 - Now, turn it over and continue cooking for another 10 minutes.

 - Serve it on a large plate with slices of bread.
 Learn how to make Moroccan White Round Bread.

 3- Berber Omelet:

-Berber omelet is traditinally prepared in a tagine dish but you can, also, cook it in a cast iron pan and the result would be still perfect.
+Berber omelet is traditionally prepared in a tagine dish but we can, also, cook it in a cast-iron pan and the result would be still perfect.
 This spicy omelet, based on eggs and onion, is one of the best quick recipes in Morocco.
-Berber omelet is served especially for breakfast paired with Moroccan bread and Moroccan mint tea.
+Berber omelet is served especially for breakfast paired with Moroccan white bread and Moroccan mint tea.

 - 5 large Eggs, whisked